 Ukrainian Catholic Churches of Winnipeg Archeparchy by Anna Maria Kowcz-Baran, Saskatoon, Saskatchewan, 1991.

-We thank Al Krukewich, Gloria Romaniuk, and George Penner for providing additional information used here.
+We thank Al Krukewich, Gloria Romaniuk, George Penner, Rose Kuzina, and Catherine Bowd for providing additional information used here.

 This page was prepared by Gordon Goldsborough.